You are here

 What is the UHasselt policy concerning 'gold open access'?

 UHasselt authors are, of course, allowed to pay 'article processing charges' and to publish their research papers in open access journals.
 Hasselt University, however, will not financially support this gold open access route.
 In other words: the university does not host a fund to help pay the APCs.
+Via the University Foundation, however, an application can be made for financial support to (partially) cover such publication costs, provided that it concerns publications in international peer-reviewed journals.
+More information can be found on the website of the University Foundation.

 Will UHasselt authors still be able to publish in a journal of their choice?